Supersymmetric theory of stochastic dynamics: Effective field theory

 where $\eta$ are external probing fields coupled to the system and $g$ is the ground state, i.e., an eigenstate of the GTO picked up from the set of eigenstates with the lowest real part of their eigenvalues—a requirement needed to ensure stability of the response.
 The ground state represents the system which has been allowed to evolve for a long time without perturbations.
-The generating functional describes how the ground state responses to external perturbations.
+The generating functional describes how the ground state responds to external perturbations.